plumed/plumed2/user-doc/Installation.md

 \subsection installation-libtorch LibTorch

-In order to use machine learning models optimized with PyTorch (as in the \ref PYTORCH module) one needs to link the LibTorch C++ library.
+In order to use machine learning models optimized with PyTorch (as in the \ref PYTORCH module) or specific actions implemented in the \ref PLUMED-ISDB module, one needs to link the LibTorch C++ library.
 To do so, one can follow these instructions to download the pre-compiled library and configure PLUMED to use it.

 \warning
 Libtorch APIs are still in beta phase, so there might be breaking changes in newer versions.
 Currently, versions between 1.8.* and 2.0.0 have been tested.
 Please note that if you want to link a different version it might be necessary to manually specify the required libraries within LIBS in configure.